 Through debates, performances, concerts or exhibitions that take place during the Salons Souterrains, we wish to create social links, but beyond that, to question the notion of territoriality, which seems to be at the centre of contemporary debates: Is it possible to symbolically open up borders through artistic fiction?
 Aren’t there also symbolic borders within the same country?
 Wouldn’t it be necessary to decentralise art and culture, to be able to take them beyond institutional frameworks?

 Salon Souterrain transfers the bourgeois concept of the salon into the reality of the 21st century and anchors it in the city of Vienna.
-This year, a series of four salons will revolve around the theme of “transformation”.
-Each salon takes place in a different location in cooperation with a partner institution.
+Salon Souterrain is first and foremost a place for trans- and multidisciplinary artistic exchange, a form of performative discourse that offers a dynamic dialogue, and contributes to the diversification of the artistic and cultural scene.